Many associations wrongfully assume that member businesses are willing participants which aren’t always the case...

 Benchmarking reports will always have comparisons of the business with either a pool of data or individual competitors.
 The general survey conducted by these associations aren’t useful when it comes to helping members achieve goals.
 Goals can be defined as anything revenue, funding, sales, etc.

 Benchmarking studies and general surveys by associations share many standard features.
 Both require communication to source data from members.
 The difference though is how the data is reported and following up.
-Though accurate benchmarking mainly focuses on analyzing the business and how that data affects decision making.
+Though accurate benchmarking mainly focuses on analysing the business and how that data affects decision making.

 Individual Benchmarking Businesses